nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Talent Manager requests to edit the information of a specific contact
-2. TalentHub change the information of the target person
+2. TalentHub changes the information of the target person

 Use case ends.